Tushar1code/The-Ultimate-Python-Language/README.md

   - Higher-Order Functions: filter, map, and reduce.
   - Lambda Functions: Write anonymous, concise functions.
   ##Practical Use Cases:
-  - Filtering data using filter.
+  - Filtering data using a filter.
-  - Transforming lists with map.
+  - Transforming lists with maps.
   - Aggregating results with reduce.